 Counter-urbanisation is the movement of people out of cities, to the surrounding areas.
-Since 1950 this process has been occurring in MEDCs (More Economically Developed Countries).
+Since 1950 this process has been occurring in HICs (high-income countries).
 There are four main reasons for counter-urbanisation:

 1. The increase in car ownership over the last 40 years means people are more mobile.
 This has led to an increase in commuting.
-Also, the growth in information technology (E-mail, faxes and video conferencing) means more people can work from home.
+Also, the growth in information technology (E-mail and video conferencing) means more people can work from home.

-2. Urban areas are becoming increasing unpleasant place to live.
+2. Urban areas are becoming an increasingly unpleasant place to live.
 This is the result of pollution, crime and traffic congestion.

 3. More people tend to move when they retire.